|Nicholas Merritt||Mary Sandin||John Ashton||Susannah Foxwell|

 |Jane/Jean Merritt, bp.
 10 Mar 1705 in Marblehead, m.
 16 Nov 1721 in Marblehead Richard Pedrick (bp 13 Jul 1701 and d. bef 1766 in Marblehead); eleven children: Jean,, Richard, Jean, Mary, Nathaniel, Elizabeth, Ruhamah, Miriam, Rebecca, Sarah, and John Pierce Pedrick; d. ?|

 Nicholas was a fisherman.
-Elizabeth's family had initially settled in Blue Point, Maine, but fled to Marblehead after her mother died in refuge to escape the Indians.
+Elizabeth's family had initially settled in Blue Point, Maine, but fled from the Indian attacks to Marblehead after her mother died in refuge.
 Very little information could be found about this family.
 Fortunately, there were records of baptism and some marriage records, but only one death record, and I was not able to find probate information for anyone other than son, Samuel.
 The baptismal records indicate that their first three children died as infants or youngsters.
 According to Marblehead Museum.org/Marblehead-1700, Nicholas's brother Samuel died in possession of a small house and lot in or before 1697 that the administrator conveyed to Nicholas for 45 pounds on 20 Oct 1710.
 He in turn conveyed the house and land to his daughter Elizabeth and her husband John Pearce of Marblehead, baker, 23 Dec 1735.
 Mr. & Mrs. Pearce conveyed the house and land to Robert Gifford (husband of Elizabeth's sister, Rebecca) of Marblehead, fisherman, 17 Feb 1738.

 No records could be found for son David Merritt.
 An estate for a David Merritt was probated in Marblehead in 1712 and administered by a Nicholas Merritt, but David, the son of Nicholas and Elizabeth Ashton, would still have been a child at this time.
 He was possibly named for the David who died who died in 1712.
 There are as well other Davids later.
 I suspect not all the Merritts have been accounted for in the records that ate available.